Pupil Multiplication Tables Check: What School Leaders Should Know

 KS1 & KS2 Times Tables Termly Planner

-8: Whatever is in the answer box at the end of the 6 seconds will be counted as the answer
+8: Whatever is in the answer box at the end of the 6 seconds is counted as the answer

 This means that if a child is mid-way into entering a two digit answer (e.g. they only enter the 7 out of 72 when answering 8 x 9) they will be recorded as having answered 8 x 9 as 7.

 The number of questions has been confirmed at 25.
-Children will be presented with 25 questions with a 3 second pause in-between each question, before the next one appears on screen.
+Children are presented with 25 questions with a 3 second pause in-between each question, before the next one appears on screen.

 It is therefore important that children have been used to answering (at least) 25 questions in quick succession before they face the test.

-Each child will be randomly assigned a set of questions, which the STA refer to as a ‘form’.
+Each child is be randomly assigned a set of questions, which the STA refer to as a ‘form’.
 This is the spread of questions.

 There will be repeated questions across different sets of questions each year, but no more than 30% of the questions will be the same in any two sets of questions.
 This means if the test gets interrupted and children need to re-start it, they will only have a minimal advantage.